PCOS (Polycystic Ovarian Syndrome): Myths, Facts and Natural Treatment

 Diet and Nutrients

-According to this study, women with PCOS would benefit from a diet high in folic acid, vitamins D and C, B12, dietary fibre and calcium.
-The consumption of total fats, saturated fatty acids and cholesterol should be reduced.
-The diet of some of the patients should be supplemented with potassium, magnesium and zinc.
+According to this study, women with PCOS would benefit from a diet high in folic acid, vitamins D and C, B12, dietary fiber, and calcium.
+The consumption of total fats, saturated fatty acids, and cholesterol should be reduced.
+The diet of some of the patients should be supplemented with potassium, magnesium, and zinc.

 Source: Quantitative assessment of nutrition in patients with polycystic ovary syndrome (PCOS).
 Rocz Panstw Zakl Hig.
 2016;67(4):419-426.

 Researchers found that this hormone disruptor may play a major role in PCOS.
 Further studies are warranted on the safety of BPA products.

 Source: The Association Between Bisphenol A and Polycystic Ovarian Syndrome: A Case-Control Study.
 Acta Med Iran.
 2017 Dec;55(12):759-764.